-TOYA S.A. (hereinafter referred to as the "Company") is a joint-stock company, established on the basis of the Commercial Companies Code.
+TOYA S.A. (the "Company" or the "Parent Company") is a joint stock company established under the Commercial Companies Code.
 The Company has its registered office in Wrocław at ul.
 Sołtysowicka 13/15.

 The Company is a successor of the civil law partnership "TOYA IMPORT-EKSPORT" with its registered office in Wrocław, whose partners, given the scale of the business and its rapid development, resolved to transfer the business in 1999 to a newly established joint stock company TOYA S.A. with its registered office in Wrocław.